 “The increase in clarity of mind I’ve been feeling from intermittent fasting is outstanding.
 And hard for me to achieve otherwise.
 I now do it on most of the days when I work at a computer”

 As previously mentioned, intermittent fasting benefits the entire body, not just the brain.
-Its impact on overall health and mental performance has been demonstrated in various clinical settings.
+Its impact on overall health and mental performance has been demonstrated in many fields of research.

-Sugar fluctuations in the brain trigger some forms of epilepsy.
-Patients with such conditions have low BDNF levels in the central nervous system.
-Ketogenic diets enhance BDNF secretion and reduce seizure occurrences, which is why they are recommended interventions for some epilepsy syndromes.
+Sugar fluctuations in the brain cause nerves to misfire, producing movement problems and altered consciousness.
+Vulnerable people usually have low BDNF levels in the central nervous system.
+Ketogenic diets enhance BDNF secretion and reduce neuronal irritability, which is why they are recommended for such individuals.

-Evidence is growing regarding the benefits and safety of intermittent fasting as a treatment for various disorders.
+There is growing evidence proving that intermittent fasting can improve a number of health conditions.
 It is one brain-boosting measure that is certainly worth a try.

 Aside from the schedule, you also have to consider if intermittent fasting is safe for you.
 While dietary restriction benefits a lot of people, drastic caloric reduction may cause others to faint, feel dizzy or experience other side effects.
 If you have a medical condition, make sure to get clearance from your doctor or be under medical supervision before starting any fasting regimens.